-Nisyros Volcano | Largest Crater in the World
+Nisyros Volcano | The Five Craters and the Largest Hydrothermal in the World

-Nisyros consists of volcanic mountains around a main caldera with 4 km diameter, in which sulfur can be everywhere found.
+Nisyros Greece consists of volcanic mountains around a main caldera with 4 km diameter, in which sulfur can be everywhere found.
 The caldera hosts the largest hydrothermal crater in the world, Stefanos, with a diameter of 300 meters.
 In total, Nisyros has 5 craters.

 A volcanic structure rises to about 700 meters, giving the highest altitude of the island.
 The experience of a flight with helicopter over the caldera is definitely worth it.